Groundbreaking held for new I-49 expansion

 “The interstate being just a mile from our restaurant will bring us so many new customers, and we’ll be able to reach a bigger audience,” said Peacock.

-An associate pastor of a church in Central City, which is right next door to Barling, said the church will be right along the edge of the interstate.
-Daniel Lowery’s church, First Southern Baptist Church of Central City, is looking at this expansion not only as an opportunity to spread their message to more people, but also an opportunity for the community to grow.
+An associate pastor of a church in Central City, which is right next door to Barling, said the church will be along the edge of the interstate.
+Daniel Lowery’s church, First Southern Baptist Church of Central City, is looking at this expansion not only as an opportunity to spread its message to more people but also as an opportunity for the community to grow.

 Lowery said many who live in the Barling and Central City area have lived there their entire lives, and getting used to some of the changes could be hard, but he thinks the project will be worth it.